 In February 2016, ASU 2016-02, Leases was issued, which requires lessees to recognize a right-of-use asset and a lease liability on the balance sheet for all leases with the exception of short-term leases.
-New qualitative and quantitative disclosures are also required to provide information about amounts recorded on the Consolidated Statements of Financial Condition.
+New qualitative and quantitative disclosures are also required to provide information about amounts recorded on the Unaudited Consolidated Statement of Financial Condition.
 The standard is effective for annual and interim periods beginning after December 15, 2018.
 Early adoption is permitted.
 The standard must be adopted using a modified retrospective approach and requires application at the beginning of the earliest comparative period presented.
-At its November 29, 2017 meeting, the FASB proposed allowing entities the option to instead apply the provisions of the new leases guidance at the effective date, without adjusting the comparative periods presented.
-The proposal could simplify transition to the new guidance.
-The standard will have an impact on the Consolidated Statements of Financial Condition, although the Company is still evaluating the magnitude of the impact.
+The Financial Accounting Standards Board (FASB) recently amended the new leases standard to give entities another option for transition.
+The amendment allows entities the option to apply the provisions of the new leases guidance at the effective date, without adjusting the comparative periods presented simplifying transition to the new guidance.
+The standard will have an impact on the Unaudited Consolidated Statement of Financial Condition, the Company is currently evaluating the magnitude of the impact.

 In June 2016, ASU 2016-13, Financial Instruments - Credit Losses was issued, which significantly changes how entities measure credit losses for most financial assets and certain other instruments that are not measured at fair value through net income.
 The standard replaces the current "incurred loss" model for measuring credit losses with an "expected loss" model.
 The standard is effective for annual and interim periods beginning after December 15, 2020.
 Early adoption is permitted beginning with annual periods beginning after December 15, 2018.
 The standard must be adopted as a cumulative-effect adjustment to retained earnings as of the beginning of the first reporting period in which the standard is effective.
-The Company is currently evaluating the impact of the new standard on the Consolidated Statements of Financial Condition.
+The Company has not elected to early adopt the standard, however the Company is currently evaluating the impact of the new standard on the Unaudited Consolidated Statement of Financial Condition.